Surgery obstructions and character varieties: Introduction

 \begin{theorem}[Theorem~\ref{thm:iterated-cables}] Let $K$ be an iterated torus knot.
 If some nontrivial $r$-surgery on $K$ is $SU(2)$-cyclic, then $K$, $r$, and $S^3_r(K)$ are among the following:

 Here $\epsilon$ can be either $+1$ or $-1$.
 In particular, if $K$ is an $n$-fold iterated torus knot for some $n \geq 3$ then $K$ has no nontrivial $SU(2)$-cyclic surgeries. \end{theorem}

 While Theorem~\ref{thm:main-iterated-cables} does not present any new examples of $SU(2)$-cyclic manifolds, we do discover some genuinely new ones in Section~\ref{sec:eudave-munoz}.
 These are half-integral, toroidal surgeries on some of the Eudave-Mu\~noz knots from \cite{eudave-munoz-toroidal}.

-\begin{example} The half-integral, toroidal surgeries on Eudave-Mu\~noz knots $k(l,m,0,p)$, where $2p-1$ divides $l$ and is not equal to $\pm1$, are $SU(2)$-cyclic but not of the form $Y(T_{a,b},T_{c,d})$ by Theorem~\ref{thm:em-classification}.
-If we let $K_q$ be the mirror of $k(2q+1,-1,0,-q)$ for any $q \geq 1$, then some straightforward manipulation of the rightmost portion of \cite[Figure~2]{ni-zhang} shows that $K_q$ is a twisted torus knot, namely
+While many of these have the form $Y(T_{a,b},T_{c,d})$ and hence were already known to be $SU(2)$-cyclic, Propositions~\ref{prop:lm0p-classification} and \ref{prop:su2-cyclic-but-not-splicing} describe many more which are provably not of this form.
+One such family is given as explicit surgeries on positive braids in Example~\ref{ex:p-nonzero}.